TI-Tokyo/riak_kv/docs/NextGenREPL-GettingStarted.md

 If there are 24 sync events scheduled a day, and default `ttaaefs_maxresults` and `ttaaefs_rangeboost` settings are used, and an 8-node cluster is in use - repairs via ttaaefs full-sync will happen at a rate of about 100K per day.
 It is therefore expected that where a large delta emerges it may be necessary to schedule a `range_repl` fold, or intervene to raise the `ttaaefs_rangeboost` to speed up the closing of the delta.

 To help space out queries between clusters - i.e. stop two clusters with identical schedules from mutual full-syncs at the same time - each cluster may be configured with `ttaaefs_cluster_slice` number between 1 and 4.
+Give each cluster a unique number, and use that same slice number on every node.

-### Per-bucket Full-Sync Reconciliation and Replication
+### Configure Full-Sync Reconciliation and Replication (Per-Bucket)

 The `ttaaefs_scope` can be set to a specific bucket.
 The non-functional characteristics of the solution change when using per-bucket full-sync.
 There is no per-bucket caching of AAE trees, so the AAE trees will need to be re-calculated by scanning the whole bucket for every full-sync check (subject to other restrictions on check type).
 So the cost of checking full-sync for an individual bucket in happy-day scenarios is considerbaly higher than using a scope of `all`.
 When deltas are discovered in trees, the scanning required to compare keys and clocks will be limited to the bucket, and so this may be faster.

-The rules of the `ttaaefs_*check` configuration are followed with per-bucket synchronisation.
+The rules of the `ttaaefs_<sync_type>check` configuration are followed with per-bucket synchronisation.
 So using `ttaaefs_autocheck` when a previous check succeeded will scan only recently modified items to build the tree for comparison.
-This does mean that non-recently modified variations within the bucket (such as resurrected objects or tombstones) will not be detected by `ttaaefs_autocheck` as when `ttaaefs_Scope = all`.
+This does mean that non-recently modified variations within the bucket (such as resurrected objects or tombstones) will not be detected by `ttaaefs_autocheck` as when `ttaaefs_scope = all`.
 When using per-bucket full-sync, it may be wise to occassionally schedule a `ttaaefs_allcheck` to cover this scenario.

-It scheduling a `ttaaefs_allcheck` ,it is possible to set a window to for the `ttaaefs_allcheck` to be run in, in order to prevent the check from occurring in peak hours:
+Note that a scheduled run of an `ttaaefs_allcheck` will occur regardless of whether the current time is within or outside of the allcheck.window.
+The window is related only to the running of `ttaaefs_autocheck` and it limits the `ttaaefs_autocheck` so that it can only being uplifted to a `ttaaefs_allcheck` within the window, outside of the window it will only be ` ttaaefs_daycheck`.

+When using per-bucket full-sync, and performing a rolling upgrade ro Riak 3.2.3 or 3.4.0, there may be errors merging buckets.
+To prevent these errors during the rolling upgrade, then either disable full-sync for the period of the upgrade, or use the configuration option to force the new nodes to use legacy format trees:

 ```
-ttaaefs_allcheck = 1
-ttaaefs_allcheck.policy = window
-ttaaefs_allcheck.window.start = 22
-ttaaefs_allcheck.window.end = 4
+legacyformat_tictacaae_tree = enabled
 ```

-This will schedule a single allcheck per day, but insure that this check will only occur between 22:00 and 04:59.
+There are significant memory improvements related ot the new tree format, so the configuration should be reversed after the rolling upgrade has completed.
+There are no inter-cluster issues with tree versions, it is only an issue when merging trees within a cluster.

 ### Replication API